What Romans 5:8 Means: While We Were Still Sinners…

 The Context Of Romans 5:8

-The book of Romans is full of rich truth about what God has done for us and how we should respond.
-In Romans 5 we see Paul, the author, describe what it means to be righteous before God.
-That we can find peace and forgiveness.
+In Romans 5 we see Paul describe what it means to be righteous before God, emphasizing that we can find peace and forgiveness.
 It’s a powerful chapter that reminds us of the incredible work of Christ.

 The focus of this chapter is on God’s love for us that is shown in Jesus going to the cross for our sins.
 The emphasis here is that God has done this for us not because we are worthy, but because he loves us.
 We are too weak to save ourselves, so God stepped in and rescued us.

 Paul here is showing his readers the goodness of God and that we can place our hope in what he has done for us.
+Romans 5:8 encapsulates this message by showcasing God’s relentless love and grace.

-The Romans 5:8 Meaning
+The Meaning Of Romans 5:8

 But God Demonstrates His Own Love For Us In This

+How can we know that God loves us?
+Paul answers this by pointing to Jesus who laid down his life for us.
 Somebody might die for a good person (Romans 5:7), but Jesus didn’t go to the cross for us because we were good, rather because he loves us.

 While We Were Still Sinners

+This is grace.
 God didn’t say I’ll die for you once you earn it.
 Again, we weren’t worthy of God’s sacrifice for us.
 While we are sinners, while we were lost and hopeless, Jesus died for us.

 Paul here is contrasting Jesus’ life that was laid down for us and the unworthiness of those, the sinners, who benefit.
 We are neither good nor righteous.
 But God loves us and has shown his love for us by taking on our punishment.